 In 2018 we partnered with one of the largest exchange traded fund (ETF) issuer in Canada to work on a Vegan ETF.
 We needed 10 million dollars in seed funding and thankfully someone beat us to the finish line.
 As a charitable organization we intervene in the traditional for-profit sector when needed - for example if the risk is too high - until regular for-profit corporations can take over.
 We are glad that 2018 saw the emergence of very large environmental, social and governance (ESG) funds by Vanguard, which is largely seen as the bellwether for the success of ethical investing.

 Unfortunately, the current proposed vegan ETF includes traditional banks which are the ones responsible for financing the corporations we denounce everyday.
-Therefore, while having an ETF exempt of the corporation we denounce is a step forward, having the banks that finance them is an issue.
+Therefore, while having an ETF exempt from the corporations we denounce is a step forward, working with the banks that finance them is still an issue.
 For us the main purpose of having a vegan ETF is to make it harder for corporations who work against the aims of vegan philosophy to finance themselves through share issuance or the credit markets.
 This newly proposed ETF is a step in the right direction by making share issuance harder, but leaves credit markets untouched.
 Our proposed vegan index would not allow banks or any other corporation responsible for issuing credits to the corporation we denounce everyday.
 In light of this we will monitor the development of the ESG and Vegan ETF space.
 If you, or anyone you know, is interested to seed our fund please contact us.

 In 2019, while we wait on funding on the Vegan ETF front we will shift focus to Vegan Daily Banking in the form of a Vegan Credit Union.
 Please contact us for more details or to register.